atom0s/XiEvents/Event VM Structures.md

 Flag that is set when `XiEvent::EventInit` has completed preparing the event information.

-## `Unknown0008`, `Unknown0009`, `Unknown0010`
+## `ExtData`

-These three unknowns are blocked together because they are used together.

-`Unknown0008` and `Unknown0009` are pointers to `xieventex_t` instances. `Unknown0008` is used as a hard-copy instance of the pointer, while `Unknown0009` is used as a mutable instance that can be changed to another `xieventex_t` instance.
+Pointers to the entities extended data structure (`xieventex_t`).

+There are two copies of the same pointer here as the client makes use of index 0 for a hard-copy that is never changed, while index 1 holds a mutable copy that can be changed.

-During opcode `0x007A`, there are multiple cases where these values are made use of, as well as `Unknown0010`. `Unknown0010` is a counter/flag used to tell when `Unknown0009` has been modified.
+During opcode `0x007A`, there are multiple cases where these values are made use of, as well as `Unknown0009`.

+This appears to be used to allow entities to share their extended event information.

+## `Unknown0009`

+`Unknown0009` is a counter/flag used to tell when `ExtData[1]` has been modified.
 When this happens, the client also makes use of `EntityTargetIndex` and `EntityServerId`.
 These are used in a similar fashion where index 0 of both of these are hard-copies, and index 1 is mutable.

-This appears to be used to allow entities to share their extended event information.

 ---